sasdallas/reduceOS/README.md

 Run `make targets` to get a full list of targets.

+# System Filesystem Structure
+On build, the kernel and its libc will place their headers in `source/sysroot`.
+For the kernel, it will be under `sysroot/usr/include/kernel`, and for libc it will be under `sysroot/usr/include`.

+PSF files are placed under `sysroot/usr/fonts/`.

+The compiled `libc_reduced.a` is placed under `sysroot/usr/lib`, and this path is included in the compiler options for the kernel.

+The initial ramdisk and the kernel are placed under `sysroot/boot/`.

+Running `qemu make_drive` will create an ext2 drive with `sysroot` as its filesystem.

 # Known Bugs
+- Kernel security is not being upheld with usermode as kernel pages are RW.
+Not good! (needs to be fixed in allocatePage)
+- VirtualBox builds of reduceOS do not work (PCI and FDC are the reason)
 - **Unsure:** initrd doesn't work on QEMU but does on GRUB??
 - **TODO:** ext2 driver needs deletion functions
 - A bitmap that is too large will crash the system